The Admission Process

 English Language Exam Scores

 All international students not having English as a first language, or who have not studied at an institution where English is the language of instruction, must submit an official TOEFL or IELTS score.
-The minimum acceptable TOEFL score is 550 (paper based test) or 80 (internet based test).
-The minimum acceptable IELTS score is 7.0.
+Minimum proficiency scores are set by the university and can be found here.
 If admitted, an international student may also be required by the university to complete an English proficiency examination upon arrival at the university and, depending upon the result of this exam, may be required to take English language courses.
+Please review application requirements for international students at this link.

 Transcripts

-UC Davis requires academic records (i.e. transcripts including a GPA) from each college-level institution you have attended, and these transcripts are used as one metric of academic merit within the holistic review.
-You are also encouraged to use your other application materials to frame your grades in a context that best reflects you.
-For instance, working full time to support yourself or your family may have lowered your grades, but it also demonstrates work ethic, adaptability, and perseverance in the face of life challenges, so would be a welcome topic in your personal history statement, your statement of purpose, or your letters of recommendation.
-You will be instructed to upload scanned copies of your transcripts after you have submitted your online application.
-For more details visit https://gradstudies.ucdavis.edu/submit-transcripts.
+UC Davis requires academic records (i.e. transcripts including a GPA) from each college-level institution the student has attended, and these transcripts are used as one metric of academic merit within the holistic review.
+Students are also encouraged to use other application materials to frame their grades in a context that best reflects their skills and credentials.
+For instance, working full time to support family members can lower a student’s grades, but it also demonstrates work ethic, adaptability, and perseverance in the face of life challenges, so would be a welcome topic in a personal history statement, the statement of purpose, or in letters of recommendation.
+Students will be instructed to upload scanned copies of their transcripts after they have submitted their online application.
+For more details visit this link.

 Letters of Recommendation

 Writers of recommendation letters may reflect a mix of backgrounds (e.g., academic or employment).
-Three letters of recommendation are required, but you should seek to include at least two who are qualified to evaluate the quality of your scholastic achievements and academic training as well as your ability to carry out independent research.
-This is especially important if you have previous research experience.
-It is helpful to ask your references to address those characteristics that are important to your admission (e.g., the traits outlined above that are considered in our holistic review).
+Three letters of recommendation are required, but students should seek to include at least two individuals who are qualified to evaluate the quality of the student’s scholastic achievements and academic training as well as their ability to carry out independent research.
+This is especially important if a student has previous research experience.
+It is helpful to ask the references to address those characteristics that are important to admission (e.g., the traits outlined above that are considered in holistic review).

 Personal History & Diversity Statement